wizzomafizzo/mrext/README.md

 - [Official Scripts](https://github.com/MiSTer-devel/Scripts_MiSTer)

   The official MiSTer scripts repository.
 A miscellaneous collection of small scripts for various system tasks and configuration.

+Please [open an issue](https://github.com/wizzomafizzo/mrext/issues/new) if you'd like to suggest something for this list.
+Anything is welcome, though the focus is on software projects that work without custom hardware.